Archive for the ‘Timing’ Category

 0

 When you’re trying to make things in your program work faster, it’s important to remember a simple rule.
 On any given computer… You cannot make the computer go faster.
 You can make it do less work.
-Of course, to take advantage of that rule, you must be
+Of course, to take advantage of that rule, you

 more